Jamie Kightley's father Adam denies harming baby

 Mr Kightley told the jury Jamie had been unplanned but he had been "ecstatic" to become a father.

-He had had two lagers and smoked cannabis twice the day before the baby's death and had taken over the bathing and feeding Jamie before he was put to bed, he said.'In shock'
+He had had two lagers and smoked cannabis twice the day before the baby's death and had taken over the bathing and feeding Jamie before he was put to bed, he said.

 The court heard he awoke early the next day and found Jamie looked "very white", so got his partner Miss Parker.